 Donna Figurski 35:00

-David’s sitting here right behind my computer laughing because he’s totally agreeing with you.
+David’s sitting here right behind my computer laughing because he agrees with you.
 Because it’s true.
-It’s like, and I think that happens with people who are really connected to each other.
+It’s like, and I think that happens with people who are connected.
 As David I and I are and it sounds to me like you and your wife are that, you know, you do get angry occasionally.

 Donna Figurski 35:22

-But then you don’t even think about why, you know, when it’s gone away, where as somebody else, if they’ve done something that I really didn’t like, and I’m feeling unhappy with them, sometimes I’ll remember that longer, you know, but with David, they just kind of fade away.
+But then you don’t even think about why, you know, when it’s gone away, whereas somebody else if they’ve done something that I didn’t like, and I’m feeling unhappy with them, sometimes I’ll remember that longer, you know, but with David, they just kind of fade away.